jackline-ngenia/jackline-ngenia/README.md

 - 🌟 I am a volunteer mentor at <a href="https://www.instagram.com/dream_rise_foundation/" target="_blank">Dream Rise Foundation</a>, focusing on inspiring, empowering and transforming the youth.

+- 🔍 Interested in my path to this point?
+Check out <a href="https://github.com/jackline-ngenia/my_certificates/blob/main/README.md" target="_blank">my certificates/a> for the story.

 - ⚡ Fun fact: I enjoy traveling and listening to podcasts.

 - ✉️ Feel free to reach me at jacklinengenia617@gmail.com